bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:06:09

 It's interesting that here, like the goal was solving the nested music problem, maybe not even thinking about provable security, just wanting to make a scheme that could plausibly work with nesting.
-And it turns out, oh, as a side effect, they came up with a two-round multi-signature scheme, which was novel, And it was like, whoa, wait, we should work on that first.
+And it turns out, as a side effect, they came up with a two-round multi-signature scheme, which was novel.
+And it was like, wait, we should work on that first.
-And I think that's interesting because you, as you say, like you're researching a problem, you have a particular problem in mind you're trying to solve, but maybe the solution is applicable to other things.
+And I think that's interesting because as you say, like you're researching a problem, you have a particular problem in mind you're trying to solve, but maybe the solution is applicable to other things.

 Speaker 1: 00:06:44